-Great as are the advantages of these statewide systems, it is important to notice that the city of Portland is not covered under the Oregon state retirement system, which does cover practically all other local authorities within the state.
+Great as are the advantages of these statewide systems, it is important to notice that the city of Portland is not covered under the Oregon State retirement system, which does cover practically all other local authorities within the State.
 Nor are there any reciprocity arrangements.
+Neither Los

-Neither Los Angeles nor can Francisco are included within the public employees retirement system of the State of California which covers a large number of smaller jurisdiction.
-If, for example, a deputy sheriff from Los Angeles county wanted to transfer to the Los Angeles police department (which has an independent retirement system) he could not do so without loss of his retirement credits.
-However, he could transfer to the Ventura sheriff's office, for example, or to the Anaheim police department, which contracts with the public employees retirement system for retirement benefits, and upon his retirement he would receive a portion of his pension from each of the systems under which he had served.
+Angeles nor San Francisco are included within the public employees retirement system of the State of California which covers a large number of smaller jurisdictions.
+If, for example, a deputy sheriff from Los Angeles County wanted to transfer to the Los Angeles Police Department (which has an independent retirement system) he could not do so without loss of his retirement credits.
+However, he could transfer to the Ventura Sheriff's Office, for example, or to the Anaheim Police Department, which contracts with the public employees retirement system for retirement benefits, and upon his retirement he would receive a portion of his pension from each of the systems under which he had served.
 The portions received would be proportionate to the time served under each system.
 Both systems would compute their payment on the highest salary earned, even though his total contributions to one of the systems was made at the lower salary.

-Because the principle of reciprocity as to pension rights gets quite close to the heart of the problem of mobility of law enforcement officers at least with respect to movements within the state, we have felt it important to gather more information as to the status of this matter in as many states as possible.
+Because the principle of reciprocity as to pension rights gets quite close to the heart of the problem of mobility of law enforcement officers at least with respect to movements within the State, we have felt it important to gather more information as to the status of this matter in as many States as possible.